ckormanyos/ti84-ref_app/readme.md

 ## Testing and Continuous Integration

-Testing has been performed on the target system, which is a fully-functioning TI84-Plus calculator purchased years ago from a commercial retailer.
+Testing has been performed on the target system, which is a fully-functioning TI-84 Plus calculator purchased years ago from a commercial retailer.

 Continuous integration builds the application on an ubuntu-latest GHA runner and verifies the presence of `bin/refapp-8xp`.